Kevin22888/Research-Bootes-III/README.md

 # Research Project: Analyzing the tidally disrupting dwarf galaxy Bootes III

 This is a repository for my work in AST425, the astrophysics research course at U of T. My project is to study the dwarf galaxy Bootes III.
+The analysis is divided into the following parts:
+1. Identify member stars of Bootes III and measure its physical parameters
+2. Orbit integration and tidal stream simulation of Bootes III.
+Particularly, we investigate the effects on the model result when we add the LMC into the Galactic potential model.
+3. A further search of Bootes III members using the tidal stream model as a guide.
+For this part, we want to search for tidal disruption features of Bootes III.
-Specifically, I find member stars and updated physical parameters of this galaxy, and use the paramaters to run simulations for orbit and stream.
-The simulations are then compared with observation data on known streams that are postulated to be associated with Bootes III (in particular, Styx stream and Typhon stream).
+4. Compare with observation data on known streams that are postulated to be associated with Bootes III (in particular, Styx stream and Typhon stream).
 My project supervisor is Prof. Ting Li.

 Relevant papers:\
 [Boötes III is a Disrupting Dwarf Galaxy Associated with the Styx Stellar Stream](https://iopscience.iop.org/article/10.3847/1538-4357/aad8c1)\